-The main outcome of the programme is expected to be that at the end there will be good insight in the potential of the investigated adaptation measures both for the regional and, through upscaling, national policy on a climate proof water supply and demand.
+The main outcome of the programme is expected to be that at the end there will be good insight in the potential of the investigated adaptation measures both for the regional cases and, through upscaling, national policy on a climate proof water supply and demand.
 For Hotspot parties a direct contribution to their regional adaptation strategies is made.
+So the main integration in this programme will be on the level of regional pilots.
+In cooperation with the Deltaprogramme we will try to put these regional solutions in perspective of national solutions (upscaling).
+Such an effort for synthesis will be made at the start of the programme as well as to the end.
 In addition it is expected that there will be better understanding of what the most critical boundary conditions (e.g. return periods of droughts, low river discharges, tolerance levels, economic setting) are and how with the uncertainties involved robust policy making is possible.
 Both aspects will be a valuable input to the national Delta programme.